zen2o-labs/rem/README.md

 '
 ```
 ## If passwords and usernames are not Set
-always create a password and username if not then you should not login into Arch.
+Always create a password and username.
+If not then you should not login into Arch.
 Instead Login into the container Shell go the repo
 you will find a config file containing generated passwords

 That's it!
 The setup automatically: